 For those people who have mental health issues, their problems may be even more difficult.
 Community–based health supports are often unobtainable.

 If homeless, they may live full-time or part-time on the street, “couch surf”, sleeping on someone’s sofa, having to move on a regular basis.
 These people have no stability in their lives.
 They are often unable to maintain social relationships and their diet and health deteriorates.

 For these and other reasons, Vancouver Jewish social service agencies have identified that safe, secure, affordable housing is an extremely important priority that needs to be addressed.
 Appropriate housing is the basis for a healthy lifestyle, which provides opportunities for employment, friendships and participation in the community.

 Tikva Housing conducted a survey of the housing needs within the Jewish community of Greater Vancouver.
 Click here to read the full report – Tikva Survey Final Report March 23 2015

 Affordable Housing Issues in Greater Vancouver

 In Greater Vancouver, over 4,200 Jewish people have significant financial challenges in their every day life, to pay for food, shelter, clothing, transportation – all the things that most of us take for granted.
 Most of these people have to pay more than 50% of their income for shelter.
 According to CMHC, affordable housing should account for a maximum of 30% of gross income

 Many of these people are considered the “working poor” who have limited life-options.
 For example, on a gross income of $2,000 per month (40 hours per week * $12.50 per hour), you should pay a maximum of $666 per month for rent.
-After paying that rent, you have very little money to buy food, prescription drugs, pay utilities, taxes, transportation, clothes, upgrade your job skills or even look for a better job.
+Average rents in the Lower Mainland far exceed that affordable level, leaving very little money left to buy food, prescription drugs, pay utilities, taxes, transportation, clothes, upgrade your job skills or even look for a better job.